Gurrasso/cmd-calc/README.md

 ## Description

-A simple tool that takes in an expression and calculates the value of it.
+A simple tool that takes in an expression, calculates the value of it and prints it.

 ## Getting Started